nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 The latter code snippet will compile, run and will output: `[42, 0]`

-As you noticed `mutate_value` function signature contains parameter with type `&mut Vec<i32>` which indicates that the caller has to provide mutable reference to vector.
-This allows to append value to the vector and later print updated value within `main` function.
+As you noticed `mutate_value` function signature contains parameter with type `&mut Vec<i32>` which indicates that the caller has to provide mutable reference of vector type.
+This allows to append value to vector and later print updated value within `main` function.
 Now let's see what rust compiler will do if multiple mutable references are introduced:

 ```rust
 fn main() {